Lycan7hropus/FreshNearMe/README.md

 1. **User Features**:
     - `UserRoute.kt` establishes endpoints for user-related actions.
-    - `UserDataRepositoryImpl` implements data handling operations, interfacing with the database.
+    - `UserDataRepositoryImpl` implements infra handling operations, interfacing with the database.
     - Use cases like `SaveUserUseCase` and `UpdateUserDataUseCase` encapsulate specific user-related operations.

 2. **Offer Features**:
     - `OfferRoute.kt` sets up routes for managing offers.
-    - `OfferRepositoryImpl` deals with offer data storage and retrieval.
+    - `OfferRepositoryImpl` deals with offer infra storage and retrieval.
     - Use cases such as `CreateOfferUseCase` and `UpdateOfferUseCase` handle individual aspects of offer management.

 3. **Category Features**:
     - `CategoryRoute.kt` manages endpoints for category operations.
-    - `CategoryService` and `CategoryRepository` provide business logic and data access functionalities.
+    - `CategoryService` and `CategoryRepository` provide business logic and infra access functionalities.
     - Use cases like `CreateCategoryUseCase` and `DeleteCategoryUseCase` focus on specific category operations.

 4. **Authentication and Security**: